39xdgy/VR_EscapeRoom/README.md

 #### Teleport
 Press and hold the trackpad on either controller, and a green circle should appear on the floor where that controller is pointing.
 If the player points to a non-viable position, such as a wall or under a solid object, the circle will turn red.
 Release the trackpad when the circle is green to teleport to that location.
 #### Interact
 If the controller glows yellow, the object underneath it can be picked up.
 Pull and hold the trigger on that controller to pick up the object.
 Release the trigger to let go of the object.
 If the trigger is released while the controller is moving, the object will be thrown.
+(Note: unfortunately, due to limitations of the assets used, none of the books in the room open.)
 #### Open
 The cabinet asset in the room is fully interactable.
 All doors and drawers can be opened by placing either controller on the handle of that door or drawer and pressing the trigger.
 #### Press